 🔎 Key NCLEX Tips for Sepsis

-As you prepare for the NCLEX:
+As you prepare for the NCLEX, remember the following critical points:

-• Know the “sepsis six” (oxygen, cultures, antibiotics, fluids, lactate, urine output)
+- Know the “Sepsis Six”: oxygen, cultures, antibiotics, fluids, lactate, urine output.

-• Think ABCs plus sepsis bundle
+- Think ABCs + sepsis bundle for prioritization.

 🩹 Preventing Sepsis in Nursing Care